Single-Cell Computation

 Project

 For decades, neurophysiology has emphasized the neural code, the information encoded in the firing of a given set of neurons.
-For example, the firing of a neuron might encode the face of a loved one, or the movement of a muscle.
+For example, the firing of a neuron might encode the face of a loved one or the movement of a muscle.
 But the neural code alone doesn’t tell us how the brain processes information.
-To understand how the brain recognizes a face, or decides how to act, we need to know how neural circuits compute.
+To understand how the brain recognizes a face or decides how to act, we need to know how neural circuits compute.
 Computations are the transformation of inputs into outputs.

 Single-neuron Computations in Brain-wide Circuits (SCBC) is investigating neural computations by measuring patterns of input arriving at thousands of input synapses onto individual neurons, while also measuring their firing output.
 Analogous to how a computer algorithm is a series of input-output transformations, we aim to decompose brain computations into transformations of neural activity.
 Identifying these transformations requires measuring the inputs and the output of neurons simultaneously, a much harder technical challenge than identifying neural codes, for which only the output is needed.